ForestTea/foresttea/README.md

 1. Just get the following raw datas, and use the commands.
 You probably able to see how it works.
 [money](https://github.com/ForestTea/foresttea/blob/main/Commands/money) command is here, you can add money with [money.add](https://github.com/ForestTea/foresttea/blob/main/Commands/money.add), and remove money with [money.remove](https://github.com/ForestTea/foresttea/blob/main/Commands/money.remove)

-( Later maybe gona put here the work command too, for able to get money. )
+( You can have a [work](https://github.com/ForestTea/foresttea/blob/main/Commands/work) command too.
+Can use it every 2 hour. )
 <!--
 **ForestTea/foresttea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.